 - Small Nail Scissors & Grooming kit (NOT PICTURED) – We picked up a little kit on ebay for a few dollars. has loads of useful things in it!

-- Inflatable neck pillow (pictured above with eye mask image) – having something to support your neck while you sleep on busses, trains or aeroplanes will help you get a bit of extra shut eye.
+- Inflatable neck pillow (pictured above with eye mask image) – having something to support your neck while you sleep on buses, trains or airplanes will help you get a bit of extra shut-eye.
 Having an easily inflatable one will be easier to pack rather than other types of neck pillows.

 - ipad/ipod Charger – TOP TIP: Charging you iPad using your laptop or a computer in a cyber cafe takes at least twice as long as the charger that comes with the ipad. iphone chargers also take much longer to charge it.
 Its a voltage technical thing which i won’t explain in detail, but this is why we are taking the actual original charger.
 You can also charge ipods/iphones safely with them.

 - Headphones x2, splitter, case. – We like to listen to our own music, we also like to watch movies together which is what the splitter is for ($2 on ebay). ipad + splitter + bus journey = not bored out of our minds.

 - Compact waterproof/shockproof camera + spare battery & charger.
 You can drop it, use it underwater, film ok video too.
 Its a versatile device that we’d recommend as cool toy/backup device for travel.
 If you are not big into photography then this will be sufficient without needing a DSLR (Fuji XP60 now upgraded to XP80 by manufacturer pictured).
 The audio recording is not great, otherwise, it’s a perfect upgrade from using a smartphone.
 UPDATE 2022: This camera served us well but we have moved with the times, these days we recommend an action camera or checking out the new Olympus TG5 waterproof camera – these are seriously the best there is in 2022 so far.